 Service Learning/Leadership Hours

-If you are a student who would like to do your service learning or leadership hours with the Roanoke Valley SPCA, please email the Volunteer and Humane Education Coordinator or call 540.339.9503 for more information.
+If you are a student who would like to do your service learning or leadership hours with the Roanoke Valley SPCA, please email the Program Coordinator or call 540.339.9503 for more information.
 We offer short-term volunteer opportunities including special events and assisting them with our morning cleaning.
 Students under 16 MUST be accompanied by an adult.

 Can’t come into the shelter, but want to help the animals?
 There are many things you can do to help the animals.
 Here are some “easy to do” ideas for you!